 A word on how to think about any financial planning exercise.
 When financial service providers advertise with catch phrases like “what’s your number?”, they are sending the wrong message.
 In reality, they should emphasize the imprecise nature of planning figures.
 Planning is of course by its nature forward looking, and, as always, the future is uncertain.
 We must all remember that forecasts in a plan are estimates.
 For example, with retirement planning, the uncertainty begins with the basic fact that we have no clue how long we’ll live in retirement.
 And the estimation only grows from there with every forecasting detail introduced.
 However, while we must not forget the imprecise nature of planning, we also must underscore the great usefulness of the process.
 Here’s why.

-In the section Diversification without Complication, we used the metaphor of a Viking ship, and we’ll use it here in another way.
+In the section Diversification without Complication, I used the metaphor of a Viking ship, and I’ll use it here in another way.
 When the Viking captain set out from Scandinavia to raid, he only needed to know to head southwest, into the setting sun.
 On route, he likely had to alter course based on the wind and weather that turned up.
 Eventually, he spied land and headed that way.
 Then he could make out a specific village looking rich in the distance, and he trimmed the boat more finely with the steering oar.
-He then pointed the ship to a safe beachhead when he could make that out.
+He then pointed the ship to a safe beachhead when he could make one out.
 And finally he steered the ship up onto the sand into a perfect berth between two big rocks.
 When investing for long-term goals, retirement in particular, you just want to get started, generally heading in the right direction.
 You will adapt your plans based on what comes your way in life.
 As the journey progresses, your objectives will become more clear.
 The closer you get to retirement, the more you can and will refine your plan.

-So, if you’re young and/or have no clue what your life will look like in five years, let alone retirement, a high-level approach, what we call the “quick and dirty”, is likely sufficient and in fact most suitable.
+So, if you’re young and/or have no clue what your life will look like in five years, let alone retirement, a high-level approach, what I call the “quick and dirty”, is likely sufficient and in fact most suitable.
 What really matters is that you start setting aside whatever you can now, just to get yourself in the habit of doing so.
-And, of course, the earlier you start, the more amped is The Power of Compounding.
+And, of course, the earlier you start, the more impactful is The Power of Compounding.

 If you are older and/or more advanced in your retirement thinking, your plan can include much more clarity and detail.
 And it is beneficial to do so, as improved accuracy likely translates into improved security.
-We call this approach the “full monty.”
+I call this approach the “full monty.”